 I know a lot of people think BBQ when they think brisket, but this is the Jewish way I grew up on and it is THE BEST WAY.
-My whole fam devoured it last night.
-So freaking good!!!
-Merry Christmas Eve, hope you’re enjoying with a delicious meal 🎄
+My whole fam devoured it the last time I made this, it’s just so freaking good!!!

 Holiday Braised Brisket